Disappearance of William Tyrrell: Current status

-In April 2022, Tyrrell's foster mother was charged with giving false or misleading information about the boy’s disappearance to a NSW Crime Commission hearing.
+In April 2022, Tyrrell's foster mother was charged with giving false or misleading information about the boy's disappearance to a NSW Crime Commission hearing.
 She was found not guilty in November 2022.

+On 27 June 2023, police recommended charges against Tyrrell's foster mother for perverting the course of justice and interfering with a corpse.
+They allege that she concealed his accidental death and then disposed of his body.